SequencingDOTcom/RTP-API-File-Selector/README.md

 Installation
 ======================================
-The code is provided in various coding languages.
+The code is provided in JavaScript and will work with any server side language for all modern web browsers.
 App developers can cut and paste the code into their apps so that their apps have a file selector that works straight out-of-the-box.

 The file selector depends on [Bootstrap](https://github.com/SequencingDOTcom/File-Selector-code/tree/master/bootstrap) and [jQuery 1.11.3+](https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js).
 * Include both of these dependencies prior to using the file selector.